DolfinoPlays/skillcord-site/docs/faq.md

 ## Can members unlock both branches?

 That depends on how the server owner designs the tree.
 A tree can allow multiple paths or force exclusive choices.

-## Is the invite link live?

-Not yet.
-Replace the placeholder invite link in the site config and homepage before launch.